Kunal-Ladhani/Ssense-Clone/README.md

-## Men's Clothing, Women's Clothing, Electronics -
+## Men's Clothing, Women's Clothing -
 1. You can select various products from this pages.
 2. You can even sort the products according to your comfort.